Introduction: W-Trek Day 1

 While we weren’t particularly impressed with the first part of the trail, the views of the lake with Glacier Grey in the distance were breathtaking.
 However, the trek itself wasn’t the most exciting compared to what we would experience later in the park.

 We arrived at Grey Shelter around 3:45 pm.
-Just as we got there, it started raining, so we decided to stay inside and postpone visiting the viewpoint until the next morning for better weather conditions.
+Just as we got there, it started raining, so we decided to stay inside and postpone visiting the viewpoint until the next morning, when the weather would be better.

 We arrived at Grey Shelter around 3:45 pm.
-Just as we got there, it started raining, so we decided to stay inside and postpone visiting the viewpoint until the next morning for better weather conditions.
+Just as we got there, it started raining, so we decided to stay inside and postpone visiting the viewpoint until the next morning, when the weather would be better.

 Read: All our gears and equipments for hiking, blogging, vlogging and so much more…